Sh1zo1d/pet-projects/NLP/Classification of Grammar Complexity in Subtitles/README.md

 # Classification of Grammar Complexity from Subtitles

 ## Project Description
+Multi-class classification

 In this project, the goal is to build an algorithm that assesses the complexity of material based on the CERF scale.
 I used both binary classification and regression.
 Regression showed the best result with an average error level of 0.7.
+And Classification F1-score = 0.75

 ## Skills and Tools
 * pandas